hzi-bifo/RiboDetector/README.md

 ### About `Ribodetector`

-`RiboDetector` is a tool developed to accurately yet rapidly detect and remove rRNA sequences from metagenomeic, metatranscriptomic, and ncRNA sequencing data.
-It was developed based on LSTM and optimized for both GPU and CPU to achieve a **10** times on CPU and **50** times on a consumer GPU faster runtime compared to the current state-of-the-art tools.
-Moreover, it is way more accurate than any other tools, by having ~**10** times less false classifications.
-And has very low level of bias towards any functional groups evaluated with GO term enrichment analysis on false positives.
-Besides, the size of RiboDetector is only few MBs which is over ~**1000** times smaller than commanly used tools.
+`RiboDetector` is a software developed to accurately yet rapidly detect and remove rRNA sequences from metagenomeic, metatranscriptomic, and ncRNA sequencing data.
+It was developed based on LSTMs and optimized for both GPU and CPU usage to achieve a **10** times on CPU and **50** times on a consumer GPU faster runtime compared to the current state-of-the-art software.
+Moreover, it is very accurate, with ~**10** times fewer false classifications.
+Finally, it has a low level of bias towards any GO functional groups.

+% Besides, the size of RiboDetector is only few MBs which is over ~**1000** times smaller than commanly used tools.

 ### Prerequirements